couchbase/cbft/IDEAS.md

 node until the new node has built up the index; and perhaps there's some takeover handshake?

-# OC1 - Support optional looser "best effort" options (along a
+# OC1 - Support optional looser "best effort" options

-spectrum from stale=ok to totally consistent) that has lower latency than a totally consistent CR1 query.
+The options might be along a spectrum from stale=ok to totally consistent.
+The "best effort" option should probably have lower latency than a totally consistent CR1 query.

 For example, perhaps the client may want to just ask for consistency around just one vbucket-seqnum.